Spirochetes

 • It is insidious in onset with less fever and less discom¬fort

-• Membrane which usually forms over the tonsil can be easily removed revealing irregular ulcer on the tonsil
+• The membrane that usually forms over the tonsil can be easily removed revealing an irregular ulcer on the tonsil

 Question 3.
 Borrelia vincentii